Definitions in Child Death

 Child Abuse and Neglect

 It is estimated that about 0.7 to 1.25 million children are abused or neglected annually in the United States, with around 18% of the cases involving physical abuse.
-Child abuse is closely connected to domestic violence and these overlap in between 30 and 60 % of the cases.
-Mothers of abused children are affected by violence in approximately 50 % of the cases as well.
+Child abuse is also closely related to domestic violence and these overlap in between 30 to 60% of the cases.
+Mothers of abused children are also affected by violence in around half of the cases.

 Types of child abuse

 As children are often defenseless, there are many different methods of abuse.
-Those are beating with or without tools, kicking, pulling hair, throwing or tossing, shaking, choking, thermal force such as burning, scalding, submerging in cold water, locking away, darkness, tying up, forcing a child to stand for hours, forcing a child to take painful positions, forcing to eat feces or vomit, hunger or thirst as well as sexual abuse.
+These include beating with or without tools, kicking, pulling hair, throwing or tossing, shaking, choking, thermal force such as burning, scalding, submerging in cold water, locking away, darkness, tying up, forcing a child to stand for hours, forcing a child to take painful positions, forcing to eat feces or vomit, hunger or thirst as well as sexual abuse.

 General findings in cases of child abuse are a compromised general condition (also referred to as psychosocial short stature), a great number of frequently occurring injuries, as well as the atypical location of the injuries along with untreated injuries.
 Frequently, there is a discrepancy between the findings and the statements made by the child or the guardian.
 In many cases, pediatricians or the treating clinics are changed and examination records are missing.